mrzool/invoice-boilerplate/README.md

 ## Getting started

-1. Paste this in your terminal:
+1. Run this in your terminal to clone the repo, move into the right directory and delete all the git stuff:

         git clone git@github.com:mrzool/invoice-boilerplate.git && cd invoice-boilerplate && rm -rf .git

-2. Edit `data.yml` with your details, the invoice recipient's details, services and prices, and the desired settings.
+2. Open `data.yml` with your text editor and fill it with your details, the invoice recipient's details, services/prices, and the desired settings.
 2. Run `make` to compile the PDF.

 Refer to [pandoc's documentation](http://pandoc.org/demo/example9/templates.html) to learn more about how templates work.